Press Enter to search or ESC to close

 Greet customers as soon as they arrive on the lot.
 Making customers wait any length of time increases customer frustration and their dissatisfaction with you.

 Stay up-to-date on the makes, models and colors of cars you have on the lot.
-Memorize the location of popular car models to instantly direct customers to the right location instead of looking for another lot attendant or car salesman for help.
+Memorize the location of popular car models to instantly direct customers to the right location instead of looking for another lot attendant or car salesman for aid.

 Knowing what inventory you have and where it's located makes you appear confident to customers and prepares you to switch gears in short order should you be dealing with multiple customers at the same time.